Six Meals a Day

 - Preheat oven to 425 degrees F.

-- Combine flour, baking powder, baking soda, and salt in large mixing bowl.
+- Combine flour, baking powder, baking soda, and salt in a large mixing bowl.

-- Add the butter and cut in until the mixture resembles coarse meal.
+- Add the butter and cut in until the mixture resembles a coarse meal.

 - Turn out onto a floured surface.
 Knead 2 or 3 times.

 - Divide dough in half and pat each into a circle.
 Cut each circle into 6 wedges.
-Place about 2 inches apart on ungreased baking sheet.
-Bake about 8 to 10 minutes or until tester inserted in the middle of the scone comes out clean.
+Place about 2 inches apart on an ungreased baking sheet.
+Bake for about 8 to 10 minutes or until the tester inserted in the middle of the scone comes out clean.
 Serve warm.